AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 This version works on Windows 10 and Windows 11.

 ## Overview
-Simple Windows Hardening (SWH) is a portable application that works on Windows 10 (Home and Pro editions).
-It is a simple configurator (front end) of advanced security that is already present in Windows 10, but which is not activated by default.
+Simple Windows Hardening (SWH) works on Windows 10 and higher versions (Home and Pro editions).
+It is a portable application that allows configuring Windows built-in features to support antivirus and prevent fileless malware.
 This security is based on Software Restriction Policies (SRP) and some useful Windows Policies.
-It is not intended to work as a standalone security solution, but to support antivirus by reducing the attack surface in the home environment.
-After the initial configuration made via SWH, it can be closed and all protection comes from the Windows built-in features.
+SWH is adjusted to the home environment.
+After the initial configuration, it can be closed and all protection comes from the Windows built-in features.

-The security setup is adjusted to prevent fileless malware and keep usability.
+The security setup is adjusted to keep usability and prevent fileless malware in the home environment.
 So, the EXE and MSI files are not restricted in SWH, except when executed from archives and email clients.
-But, scripts, shortcuts, and other files with unsafe extensions are restricted.
-Such a setup can be very efficient because nowadays, most initial vectors of attack are not related to EXE or MSI files, but other files are used instead.
+But non-executable files like scripts, shortcuts, and other files with unsafe extensions are restricted.
+Such a setup can be very efficient because nowadays, many initial vectors of attack are performed via non-executable files.

 SWH application is a simplified version of Hard_Configurator.
 Generally, it will apply the Hard_Configurator Windows_10_Basic_Recommended_Settings (without Forced SmartScreen).
 These settings can be modified (in a limited way) in SWH, because sometimes on some computers they should be allowed for usability.